iainelder/advent-of-code-2023/README.md

 ## Day 4

 * Exponent is not the same as iterated multiplication! `2 ** 0 = 1` and `2 ** -1 = 0.5`.

+## Day 5

+* Poetry's own virtualenv can cause problems when installing packages that need things like distutils to install them.
+* Use Pipx's `--python` option to choose a later Python runtime to avoid those problems